Skip to main content

 What cohort views are available?+

-Can analytics connect to finance and billing?+
+Do analytics connect back to billing and invoices?+

-What affects coverage, methods, and timelines?+
+What determines coverage, methods, and timelines?+

 Coverage, methods, and timelines vary by market and are subject to compliance and policy checks.
 Confirm your target corridors and payout methods during evaluation.